 Google Documents is home to the Junior Research folder where all important guidelines, assignments, and activities can be found.
 Each student is assigned a research mentor who will guide the student through the research process.
 A Google Calendar provides the students with the daily itinerary for the whole year in research.

 Many projects in the junior research course are facilitiated through the volunteer efforts of contributing scientists, engineers, and business people within the central Virginia region and beyond.
-The research mentors would like to express our thanks to all our many collaborators over the years, and especially to those who are currently support our student research efforts:
+The research mentors would like to express our thanks to all our many collaborators over the years, and especially to those who have recently supported our student research efforts: